 Anti-requisite(s): 91330 Epidemiology and Public Health Microbiology

-This subject develops professional skills relevant to both the infectious disease field but also wider sectors, including analysis, interpretation, reflection, communication, and innovation.
+This subject develops professional skills relevant to both the infectious disease field and wider sectors, including analysis, interpretation, reflection, communication, and innovation.
 Students develop these attributes through guided workshops and hands on learning in the HIVE Superlab.
-Students also learn to analyse evidence and apply their critical thinking skills to assess and mediate the link between the pathogenic features of infectious diseases, the global and community health interventions and public health strategies that could be used to reduce the impact on society.
+Students develop skills in learning to analyse evidence and apply their critical thinking skills to investigate and assess the link between the pathogenic features of organisms and how global and community health interventions and public health strategies are implemented to reduce the impact on society.
+Students develop science communication skills and in small groups produce a short video for the wider public explaining a current pathogen challenge and how this influences human health.

 Detailed subject description.